pachyderm/pachyderm/README.md

 #### Deploy Pachyderm using Kubernetes

 As of v0.9 Pachyderm supports Deploying on Kubernetes.
 The relevant files can be found in [etc/kube](etc/kube).
-The start the service running on Kubernetes do:
+To start the service running on Kubernetes, do:

 ```shell
 $ kubectl create -f etc/kube/storage-controller.yml